Posted October 27, 2021

 As a young scholar, I scrutinized academic processes.
 As a faculty member, student conversations provided mountains of topics of confusion or difficulty.
 I wrote informal notes to guide my advisees, and those were the seeds for my now-public articles.

-My writing thus comes with caveats.
+My writing comes with caveats.
 First, I hope my ideas are useful, but I know they are insufficient to put all students on a level playing field.
-Second, I try to stick to topics where I can provide value.
+Second, I try to stick to topics where I personally can provide value.
 Third, I will trust you to take what is personally valuable and exclude irrelevant ideas.
 You know what your constraints are, and are capable of finding other perspectives, so I won't water down my writing with caveats.

 This is an ongoing experiment.
 I will continue releasing articles, gauging the reception, and learning.
 Your thoughtful feedback—positive or negative—is always welcome.